Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data

 Missing observations are prevalent in empirical work, and it is not surprising that solutions have been proposed by researchers in many disciplines.
 The classic econometric solution is some variant of the EM algorithm.
 In the case of factor analysis with missing data, the EM approach is to predict the missing values using initial estimates of the factors obtained from a balanced panel and iterate.
 While convergence of the algorithm can be established, the asymptotic properties of the converged estimates are not well understood.

 Progress can be made if the panel of incompletely observed data $X$ is large in both dimensions and have a strong factor structure.
 This means in particular that $X$ has a common component $C$ of reduced rank $r$, and whose population covariance matrix has $r$ eigenvalues that increase with the size of the panel.
 We show in this paper that in spite of missing values in $X$, every entry of $C$ can be consistently estimated using a \textsc{tall-wide} (\textsc{tw}) algorithm that involves two applications of principal components.
 We provide an asymptotic characterization of the estimation error for each $C_{it}$ and show that there will be four convergence rates depending on observability of $X_{it}$.
 The approach can be used to construct missing values of potential outcomes satisfying a factor structure.
-The sampling error of the individual and the average treatment effect will be presented.

 Our factor imputation approach contrasts with those used in matrix completions.
 In that literature, the probabilistic structure of the data is not specified; nuclear norm regularization via singular-value thresholding is crucial, and successful matrix recovery typically requires that the low rank component is {\em incoherent}, and that the data are missing uniformly at random.